-Degree Requirements Details

-Total Credit Hours 120/121 credit hours

-Grade Point Average (GPA) 2.0 GPA

-Residency Rule Complete a minimum of 25% of the total credit hours requirement of the degree program at MVSU.

-"D' Policy Students are allowed one (1) "D" in major courses.
+Total Credit Hours 120/121 credit hours Grade Point Average (GPA) 2.0 GPA Residency Rule Complete a minimum of 25% of the total credit hours requirement of the degree program at MVSU.
+"D" Grade Policy Students are allowed no more than two D's for the major's courses.

-Academic Advisor

-Student Name

-Studnet ID#